xujintao/docker4cpp/README.md

 fi
 ```
 ## Understand
-* xujintao/docker4cpp:ubuntu-dev image is a cpp development environment which packed with
+* The ubuntu-dev image is a ubuntu14.04 based cpp development environment which packed with gcc-7, g++-7, wget, make,
+libboost-log1.54-dev, libboost-system1.54-dev, libboost-thread1.54-dev and libboost-filesystem1.54-dev in
-gcc-7, g++-7 and libboost1.54.0-dev-all in and it is primary assigned to compiling https://github.com/xujintao/ratel.
+and it is primary assigned to compiling https://github.com/xujintao/ratel.

-* However, xujintao/docker4cpp:ubuntu-runtime as a cpp runtime environment image, here auto
-built with dockerhub is a test image, and the really runtime image(see https://github.com/xujintao/ratel/blob/master/Dockerfile)
+* Alternatively, centos-dev image owners the same features as ubuntu-dev except for that it is based on centos7.4.

-will be built field with travis-ci.
+* Both of the two developing image will build ratel project field with travis-ci.
+The travis-ci

-* xujintao/docker4cpp:centos-dev is prepared for the building job with travis-ci which based on ubuntu14.04 trusty.

-* The travis-ci ymal on ratel(https://github.com/xujintao/ratel/blob/master/.travis.yml) shows how they work with each other.
+[ymal](https://github.com/xujintao/ratel/blob/master/.travis.yml) on ratel shows how they work with each other.

 ## License